 Download the notes from the Inclusion & empowerment breakout session at the ISEAL Global Sustainability Symposium 2024.

-The ISEAL Innovations Fund invites Expressions of Interest for projects that respond to the theme: Market mechanisms for transferring value to small-scale producers and SMEs.This Call for EOIs document contains all the information our members need to apply.
+This round is now closed.
+In August 2025 The ISEAL Innovations Fund invited Expressions of Interest for projects that respond to the theme: Market mechanisms for transferring value to small-scale producers and SMEs.This Call for EOIs document contains all the information our members need to apply.
 Please note: EOIs must be submitted by an ISEAL Community Member, though non-member organisations can be named as project lead.
 Please also find links to download a brief Summary of this Call, as well as additional guidance documents for this funding round.

 In 2021, ISEAL worked with seven different sustainability schemes to conduct ten field-based pilot audits in different country-sector combinations around the world.
 The objectives of these pilot audits were two-fold: to provide participating schemes the opportunity to test the use of the Salary Matrix and accompanying IDH Verification Guidelines with certified entities and to provide IDH learnings and recommendations for these pilots to improve these Roadmap’s tools.